Locations & Hours

 - How Do I Get A Library Card?

 To get a new library card, you must come into one of our branches in person.

 Upon registration, customers are issued a permanent borrower card.
-Applicant
+By accepting

 - Does it cost anything?

 Library cards are free for Maricopa County residents, business owners, and property owners.

 - Is there an age requirement for a library card?